AskharElew/LayoutFormatter/README.md

 # LayoutFormatter

-Retrofit your Android layout XML files.
+Better format your Android layout XML files.

-It will adjust your attributes order in accordance with the rules, and it will adjust some attributes to the front, and take some attributes at the end of the rows.
+It will adjust your attributes orders in accordance with the rules, and it will adjust some attributes to the front, and take some attributes at the end of the rows.
 It will make your code format more nice.